iopipe/iopipe-js-trace/README.md

   ]
 });
 ```
-#### Automatically trace Redis commands using ioredis
+#### `autoIoRedis` Automatically trace Redis commands using ioredis

-Setting the environment variable `IOPIPE_TRACE_IOREDIS` to `true` for your function will enable automatic traces on Redis commands: the name of the command, name of the host, port, and connection (if defined in your connection options), and a hash of the command's arguments.
-(We hash the arguments to protect the privacy of your data, while still allowing you to find patterns in how your function uses Redis.)
+Setting the environment variable `IOPIPE_TRACE_IOREDIS` to `true` for your function will enable automatic traces on Redis commands: the name of the command, name of the host, port, and connection (if defined in your connection options), and the key being written or read.
+Commands batched with multi/exec are traced individually, so you can measure individual performance within batch operations.

 #### `autoMeasure` (bool: optional = true)